Stainless Steel Distributor

 Stainless steel is an alloy, which is iron-based and contains various combinations of other elements to give it characteristics suitable for a wide range of applications.
 The element that makes stainless steel stainless is chromium.
 By definition, any steel, which contains a minimum of 11% chromium, is a stainless steel.
-The chromium content in the steel produces a rich, transparent oxide film, which coats the steel and protects it from corrosion and oxidation.
+The chromium content in the steel produces a rich, transparent oxide film, which coats the steel and protects it from corrosion and oxidation

-For more information or to receive a prompt stainless steel price quote, please contact us at 800 398-4345 or submit the Request Information form on the right side of this page.
+For more information or to receive a prompt titanium alloy price quote, please contact us at 800 398-4345 or 954-977-0666 or submit the INSTAQUOTE Form.

 SHEET & PLATE